 How is Diabetes related to amputation?

-We share the most common reasons for amputations that result from diabetes symptoms.
-Also, learn how to prevent amputations.
+We share the most common reasons for amputations that result from Diabetes symptoms.
+We also learn how to prevent amputations.

 How is Diabetes related to amputation?